taosdata/TDengine/docs/en/10-visual/02-gds.md

 ---
-sidebar_label: TDengine Google Data Studio Connector
+sidebar_label: Google Data Studio
-title: TDengine Cloud Use Google Data Studio
+title: Use Google Data Studio
 ---

 Using its [partner connector](https://datastudio.google.com/data?search=TDengine), Google Data Studio can quickly access TDengine and create interactive reports and dashboards using its web-based reporting features.The whole process does not require any code development.
 Share your reports and dashboards with individuals, teams, or the world.
 Collaborate in real time.
 Embed your report on any web page.